The Specifier

 Implementation

-The engine implements perspective correct display-screen mapping of 3D objects.
+This engine implements perspective correct display-screen mapping of 3D objects.

 It models a single camera with location, orientation and film-size and focal-length controls.